SethKauf/mta_service_delays/README.md

 ** Note **

+(Apr 25, 2022): Currently experiencing some deployment issues with Flask/Heroku.
+Cleaning up this folder for continuity.

 (Mar 14, 2022): Finished analysis and modeling.
 Planning to deploy over next few days.
 This ReadMe will be moved into an older/archive folder for posterity.
 Hopefully if this model is deployed the way I envision, I'll have a lot of cool stuff on the way in the future!

 (Dec 29, 2021): Finished modeling (for the most part).
 Cleaning up folders, hoping to deploy over New Years.